-Inevitably, Brexit raises issues which are addressed in many areas of the book.
+Inevitably, Brexit and the response to the pandemic raise issues that are addressed in many areas of the book.
 The chapter dedicated to Brexit places the process of leaving the EU in its constitutional context, and online updates explain the latest developments as the negotiations continue.

 These online updates are posted on the Online Resource Centre, which supports the book.
-This contains updates on key developments within Public Law, answers to the end of chapters questions, further analysis of the problem questions outlined in the book, examples of answers to problem questions similar to those that a reader may see in their exam or coursework and multiple choice tests.
+This contains updates on key developments within Public Law (including on Brexit), answers to the end of chapters questions, further analysis of the problem questions outlined in the book, examples of answers to problem questions similar to those that a reader may see in their exam or coursework and multiple-choice tests.